BorisMorel/LdapBundle/README.md

 # LdapBundle

 LdapBundle provides LDAP authentication without using Apache's `mod_ldap`.
 The bundle instead relies on PHP's [LDAP extension](http://php.net/manual/en/book.ldap.php) along with a form to authenticate users.
-LdapBundle also can also be used for authorization by retrieving the user's roles defined in LDAP.
+LdapBundle can also be used for authorization by retrieving the user's roles defined in LDAP.

 ## Contact